syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 ## Ribbon layout switcher keytip

-You can add keytip to layout switcher by using the `layoutSwitcherKeyTip` property.
+You can add keytip to the layout switcher by using the `layoutSwitcherKeyTip` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}